tmtsoftware/csw-prototype/README.md

 Since the csw software uses actors that communicate over the network, the firewall should be disabled.

+It is a good idea to allocate enough memory to sbt when compiling or testing: This can be done by passing the -mem option to sbt: For example: `sbt -mem 2048`.

 Some of the test cases and demos depend on the Event, Telemetry or Alarm services assume that they are running and registered with the Location Service.
 A script ([csw-services.sh](scripts/csw-services.sh)) is provided to start the services needed by the tests.
 Usage: csw-services.sh [start|stop].